Harrison Bryant: Professional career

+Cleveland Browns

-Bryant was drafted by the Cleveland Browns in the fourth round with the 115th overall pick of the 2020 NFL Draft.
+Bryant was selected by the Cleveland Browns in the fourth round with the 115th overall pick of the 2020 NFL draft.
 He signed his rookie contract with the Browns on May 20, 2020.
 Bryant made his professional debut on September 13, 2020, in the season opener against the Baltimore Ravens, catching one pass for five yards.
 He scored his first career touchdown, a three-yard reception on a pass from Baker Mayfield, on September 27, 2020, in a 34–20 win over the Washington Football Team in Week 3.
 In Week 7 against the Cincinnati Bengals, he had four receptions for 56 receiving yards and two touchdowns in the 37–34 victory.
 He became the Browns' first rookie tight end with a multiple-touchdown performance since Harry Holt in 1983.
 He was placed on the reserve/COVID-19 list by the team on December 29, 2020, and activated on January 9, 2021.
 Bryant finished his rookie season with 24 receptions for 238 yards and three touchdowns in 15 games played and was named to the PFWA All-Rookie Team.

+Las Vegas Raiders

+On March 14, 2024, Bryant signed a one-year contract with the Las Vegas Raiders.
+In 13 games (three starts) for Las Vegas, Bryant recorded nine receptions for 86 yards.

+Philadelphia Eagles

+On March 13, 2025, Bryant signed a one-year, $2 million contract with the Philadelphia Eagles.

+Houston Texans

+On August 18, 2025, Bryant and a 2026 fifth-round pick were traded to the Houston Texans in exchange for John Metchie III and a 2026 sixth-round pick.
+He was released on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On September 10, Bryant was signed to the active roster.